Getting Started with PDI

 Follow these steps to create a connection to the database.

-Click OK to exit the Database Connection window.
+Click OK to exit the Database Connections window.

 Define the Data Definition Language (DDL)

-DDLs are the SQL commands that define structures in a database, such as CREATE TABLE.
+DDLs are the SQL commands that define the different structures in a database such as CREATE TABLE.
+Fortunately, Pentaho can help you create the necessary DDL.

 Enter

-In the Table Output window, select Truncate Table.
+In the Table Output window, select the Truncate Table property.

-Table Output step Truncate table field Click SQL to generate the DDL for creating your target table.
+Table Output step Truncate table field Click the SQL button in the bottom of the Table output dialog box to generate the DDL for creating your target table.

-Examine the results, then click OK to close the results window.
+Examine the results, then click OK to close the Results of the SQL statements window.

 Save your transformation.